KabitTarah/jinjaRunner/README.md

 ... this is pretty basic Jinja with a pretty basic runner to show how things work. but it also includes some secrets!!

-If you don't KNOW the {{ secrets.SecretVar }}, it'll just put the Jinja code back in (this is 1-for-1 -- don't do math with this simple example).
+If you don't KNOW the {{ global.secret.SecretVar }}, it'll just put the Jinja code back in (this is 1-for-1 -- don't do math with this simple example).

 oh... and don't name a site "secrets" - or anything else that overlaps your secrets.json!
 You'll get confused even if Python won't.
 ```